JoseanSanz/IVTURS/Readme.txt

 The input files should containg the data in the KEEL format.
 You can download this type of data in the KEEL webpage: http://www.keel.es/

-The explanation about the execution of the method using the KEEL structure is made in the folder containing the source code of IVTURSfast (Readme file of that folder).
+The explanation about the execution of the method using the KEEL structure is made in the .rar file containing the source code of IVTURSfast: source_code_IVTURSfast.rar (see the Readme file of that folder).